nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 ![GrayScale](./writeup_images/5RandomImages.png)

-The first image might be difficult to classify because ...
+For instance image Speed limit (80km/h) could be difficult to classify as the brightness and general quality of the images is not so good.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).